JoshWang3/Chuwa20241209/Tech Questions/hw8.md

 	Service layer processes the data
-	Controller formats the response, usually wrapping it in a ResponseEntity 9, The DispatcherServlet sends the response back to Postman 10, ostman receives the response with the operation result
+	Controller formats the response, usually wrapping it in a ResponseEntity 9, The DispatcherServlet sends the response back to Postman 10, Postman receives the response with the operation result
 ```

 ##### 6, What is the application.properties? do you know application.yml?